ubc-library-rc/gis-intro-leaflet/content/map-data.md

       }
     }
 ```
-In contrast, a Shapefile is a binary (0s and 1s, not text) format, so you wouldn't be able to read the file with human eyes.
+In contrast, a shapefile is a binary (0s and 1s, not text) format, so you wouldn't be able to read the file with human eyes.
 For these reasons, we're using GeoJSON files for this workshop.

-One other great thing about GeoJSON, is that becuase they are open-source and simple to understand, there are several tools that allow you to create and edit them in the web, like [geojson.io](http://geojson.io).
+One other great thing about GeoJSON, is that because they are open-source and simple to understand, there are several tools that allow you to create and edit them in the web, like [geojson.io](http://geojson.io).

 To Do
 {: .label .label-green }